 Another potential method to prevent the stranding and trapping of juvenile Pacific Lamprey in canals is the use of fish screens designed to return (bypass) fish back into the river after their entrainment.
 Like much of the Pacific Northwest, the fish screen and bypass infrastructure that lampreys encounter in the Umatilla River basin are designed to return juvenile salmonids to their river of origin.
 The interstitial spaces in these fish screens can be too large to successfully bypass small and narrow lamprey, allowing them to pass through screens instead of being diverted back into the river.
 In fact, the distribution of small larval lamprey within irrigation canals appears to be more related to the location of deposited fine sediment than the location of fish screens (Lampman and Beals 2019).
-However, a vertical traveling screen (2.0 m wide channel) was proven very effective at bypassing larger juvenile Pacific Lamprey released directly upstream due to the small pore size of the screen relative to body size of the lamprey (100%, Goodman et al. 2017).
+However, a vertical traveling screen (2.0 m wide channel) was proven very effective at bypassing larger juvenile Pacific Lamprey released directly upstream due to the small pore size of the screen relative to body size of the lamprey (100%,

+Goodman et al. 2017).
 Few fish screens are evaluated for lamprey exclusion and bypass, so little is known about how the size and configuration of these fish screens affect bypass success for lamprey.
-Furthermore, juvenile lamprey may not hold in fine sediment upstream of fish screens the same way larval lamprey often do.
-For example, bypass detections of PIT-tagged juvenile Pacific Lamprey can be more common when fish are released just upstream of the rotary drum screens (82%, Lampman and Beals 2019), compared to when they are released near the headgate in an irrigation canal (3-

-19%).
-This illustrates that little is understood about the fate (i.e., killed pre-bypass, bypassed, removed from the population by passing through the fish screen, stranded upon canal dewatering while holding in sediment) of individual juvenile lamprey once they enter irrigation canals that have fish screens installed downstream of their point of diversion.
+Furthermore, it is unknown if increasing the distance of fish screens from the point of water diversion negatively affects the ability of juvenile lamprey to reach a screen and be bypassed.
+Although, juvenile lamprey may not hold in fine sediment upstream of fish screens the same way larval lamprey often do, bypass detections of PIT-tagged juvenile Pacific Lamprey can be more common when fish are released just upstream of the rotary drum screens (82%, Lampman and Beals 2019), compared to when they are released near the headgate in an irrigation canal (3-19%).
+This illustrates that little is understood about the fate (i.e., killed or stranded pre-bypass, bypassed, removed from the population by passing through the fish screen) of individual juvenile lamprey once they enter irrigation canals that have fish screens installed downstream of their point of diversion.

-The detection efficiency of PIT-tagged lamprey at the fixed arrays within Feed Diversion Canal was likely low.
+The detection efficiency of PIT-tagged lamprey at the fixed arrays within Feed Diversion Canal was low.
 Few entrained juvenile lamprey were detected at both fixed arrays within the canal over all three years of monitoring release groups, which can be indicative of poor detection of 8-mm and 10-mm PIT tags at both arrays within the canal.
 Only 20% of entrained juvenile lamprey were detected at the headgate array, based on results from the only year we could estimate detection efficiency (2020).
-Many entrained salmonids with larger 12-mm PIT tags were detected at the fixed arrays within Feed Diversion Canal in 2022 (Appendix B).
+Many entrained salmonids with larger 12-mm PIT tags were detected at the fixed arrays within Feed Diversion Canal in 2023 (Appendix B).
 The annual detection efficiencies observed for juvenile steelhead with 12-mm PIT tags at the fixed Feed Canal arrays was relatively high (2016; headgate = 44%, screen = 80%).
 Presumably this poorer detection efficiency is driven by the smaller sized tags used for implantation in juvenile lamprey.
 However, other differences between salmonids and lamprey could also contribute to differences in detection efficiencies, such as their position in the water column, the orientation of their body (and PIT tag) while they move downstream, or how long lamprey remain in the detection field of the antenna.